pantheon-systems/wp-redis/README.md

 It's important to note that a persistent object cache isn't a panacea - a page load with 2,000 Redis calls can be 2 full seconds of object cache transactions.
 Make sure you use the object cache wisely: keep to a sensible number of keys, don't store a huge amount of data on each key, and avoid stampeding frontend writes and deletes.

 Go forth and make awesome!
 And, once you've built something great, [send us feature requests (or bug reports)](https://github.com/pantheon-systems/wp-redis/issues).
+Take a look at the wiki for [useful code snippets and other tips](https://github.com/pantheon-systems/wp-redis/wiki).

 ## Installation ##